zarif98sjs/xv6-memory-management-walkthrough/README.md

 - `userinit(void)` → creates the first user process known as `init`
     - `setupkvm`  : Set up kernel part of a page table
     - `inituvm` : allocates one physical page of memory, copies the `init` executable into that memory, and sets up a page table entry for the first page of the user virtual address space
-    - When the init process runs, it executes the init executable, whose main function forks a shell and starts listening to the user
+    - When the `init` process runs, it executes the `init` executable, whose main function **forks** a shell and starts listening to the user
-- all other case
+- all other case (meaning for all other user processes)
     - created by the `fork` system call
-        - calls `copyuvm` : memory image is setup as a complete copy of the parent’s memory image
+        - calls `copyuvm` : memory image is setup as a complete copy of the parent’s memory image. it return the child’s page table
-            - `setupkvm`
-            - walks through the entire address space of the parent in page-sized chunks, gets the physical address of every page of the parent using a call to `walkpgdir`
-            - allocates a new physical page for the child using `kalloc`
-            - copies the contents of the parent’s page into the child’s page, **adds an entry to the child’s page table** using `mappages`
-            - returns the child’s page table

-        At this point, the entire memory of the parent has been cloned for the child, and the child’s new page table points to its newly allocated physical memory
+        - after `copyuvm` entire memory of the parent has been cloned for the child, and the child’s new page table points to its newly allocated physical memory
 # **`Grow/shrink the userspace part of the memory image`**

 - sbrk → sys_sbrk [SYSTEM CALL]